whisperaven/0ops.exed/README.md

 ## Errors

-- The Remote API uses standard HTTP status codes to indicate the success of failure of the API call.
+- The Remote API uses standard HTTP status codes to indicate the success or failure of the API call.
 - The body of the response will be JSON in the following format:

     ```